Image Classification Using CNN with Keras & CIFAR-10

 Output Layer

-The output layer represents the final layer of the CNN.
-It consists of neurons equal to the number of distinct classes in the classification task.
-The output layer provides each class’s classification probabilities or predictions, indicating the likelihood of the input image belonging to a particular class.
+The output layer represents the final layer of the CNN algorithm steps.
+Additionally, it consists of neurons equal to the number of distinct classes in the classification task.
+This layer provides each class’s classification probabilities or predictions.
+Consequently, it indicates the likelihood of the input image belonging to a particular class.

 Convolutional Neural Networks steps